 This roadmap progresses through three phases of maturity, from “Attract” to “Convert” to “Advocate.”

-To begin a customer experience program, it’s good to start with a small, focused team, enabling you to achieve quick wins and deliver business impact.
+To begin a digital customer experience program, it’s good to start with a small, focused team, enabling you to achieve quick wins and deliver business impact.
 Staffing these roles can range from re-aligning existing resources, to hiring new talent, to virtually extending the team’s expertise with the support of a Certified Sitecore Partner.

 - Executive Sponsor: An overall advocate for resources, leadership commitment, and cross-organizational collaboration